Skip To Main Content

 As pollinators, honeybees provide a crucial service to the plant reproductive cycle, and thereby support the food web of our ecosystem.
 Notre Dame supports these insects—voracious in their appetite for nectar—while studying their fascinating behavior.

-Middle and upper school students in our Bee Club do routine hive checks, harvest honey, and provide seasonal hive maintenance.
+Upper school students in our Bee Club do routine hive checks, harvest honey, and provide seasonal hive maintenance.
 During the winter months, they continue their bee education, and also sell honey and beeswax lip balm to fellow students, faculty and staff.